YellowJacketLinux/LFS/tlive-lfs.md

 packages like [MathTime Pro 2](https://www.pctex.com/mtpro2.html).
 The third is a home directory for the TeXLive administrative user.
-Keeping the home directory for that user on the same partition as the TeXLive install allows you to easily administrate the install from any Un*x operating system the partition is mounted on---should you choose to do so.
+Keeping the home directory for that user on the same partition as the TeXLive install allows you to easily administrate the install from any Unix operating system the partition is mounted on---should you choose to do so.